 ELECTRONIC PRESS KIT

-Gritty, soulful, and always danceable, The Fattenin’ Frogs have been described as Davina and the Vagabonds meets Howlin’ Wolf.
-Lead vocalists Amanda White and Chris Holm generate a freight train of emotional excitement over a landscape of multi-layered harmonies, scorching electric guitars, thundering drums, wailing harmonica, grooving bass, rollicking piano — and even a little banjo or accordion from time to time.
-A band in the truest sense, each member is a contributing songwriter and vocalist and injects their own personality into the music.
+The Fattenin’ Frogs generate a freight train of emotional excitement with Amanda White’s unchained soulful wail and Chris Holm’s lonesome howl over a landscape of scorching fingerstyle electric guitar, hard charging drums, wailing harmonica, and thumping bass.
 Never safe or stamped out, they are not afraid to cap off a hot night of rock & roll with a zippy little kazoo solo because above all, rock & roll is supposed to be fun!
+Playing a mix of original songs and classic songs from America’s past, they’ll make you feel like you know every song even when you hear them for the first time.

 In 2008, founding members Chris Holm and Mark Larson set out to dig deep into the American roots music that inspired their heroes.
 Within a year they had assembled a rock & roll band to put what they had learned to work.
 Six years and two albums later, they are still hard at it, bringing their brand of roots and blues inspired rock & roll to the masses.
 The band tours regularly throughout the Upper Midwest and has become staples of the music festival circuit including a 2015 Bayfront Blues Fest main stage performance and a performance at the 2014 Deep Blues Fest in Clarksdale, Mississippi.

-The Fattenin’ Frogs are: Paul Delong (bass guitar, vocals), Mark Larson (drums), Danielle Scofield (vocals), Chris Holm (vocals, guitar, harmonica, banjo), and Amanda White (vocals, kazoo).
+The Fattenin’ Frogs are: Elizabeth Duel (bass guitar), Garrett Kolb (drums), Chris Holm (vocals, guitar, harmonica), and Amanda White (vocals, kazoo).

 “Don’t tell Minneapolis band the Fattenin’ Frogs it’s 2013; it would